Sometimes it’s hard to know what to do to when you see someone being bullied online. We’ve written our tips on how to be an upstander online.

 5. Don’t escalate

 When emotions are running high it’s easy for things to escalate.
-Explain to your friend it is best if they don’t reply or respond to any messages or make contact with the person bullying them.
+Explain to your friend that it’s best if they don’t reply or respond to any messages or make contact with the person bullying them.

-You should also not do anything to amplify the harm – don’t forward, add comments or gossip about it.
-If you know the person doing the bullying and it feels safe, you might want to ask them to stop.
+Try to not forward the content, add more comments or gossip about it as it could make the situation worse.
+However, if you know the person doing the bullying and it feels safe, you might want to ask them to stop.

 6. Be kind